ukiw200/challenges-23-24/2. git-challenges/01-basics/description.md

 ## 3. Challenge

-To complete this challenge successfully, you should start a Git bash session in the folder where you have cloned the git-challenges repository.
-So not in the subdirectory "git-challenges/01-basics", but in the parent directory.
+To complete this challenge successfully, you should start a Git bash session in the root folder of your challenges-repository.
+So not in the subdirectory "2. git-challenges/01-basics", but in the parent directory.

 ### 3.1.
 Add, commit and push all untracked files